 As you can see above, there’s a lot of small text on the screens customers see when they’re prompted to record a video, and we’d argue they’re not as clear or attractive as they could be.

 Plus, all of the prompts are listed on one screen and the user is expected to respond to all of them in one take — without having the questions up for reference.
 So navigating the product could be less than easy for your customers.

 When you’re trying to get customers to essentially do you a favor by recording a testimonial for you, making the process as easy and attractive as possible can make a difference to how many customers actually participate.

-We may be biased, because Vocal Video is our testimonial video solution.
-But we think it’s the best for a variety of reasons.
+We may be biased, because Vocal Video is our testimonial video solution, but we think it’s the best for a variety of reasons.

 Vocal Video provides a sleek, easy-to-use customer interface on Android, iPhone, iPads, and desktop.
 The user doesn’t have to download anything; they just click the link you send and your Vocal Video landing page opens up in their browser.
 This encourages responses from participants by making the experience as frictionless as possible, without any downloads required.

-You’ll never need another complex and expensive video editing tool (looking at you, Final Cut Pro) for videos that are collected using Vocal Video.
+You’ll never need another complex and expensive testimonial video editing tool (looking at you, Final Cut Pro) for videos that are collected using Vocal Video.
 That’s because all the editing features most marketing teams and entrepreneurs need are baked into our tool.

 Yes, we have graphics, but we also have automatically applied and easy to edit themes, a music library, trimming tools, and the ability to switch from video to audio format if the video isn’t quite right for sharing.